tlienart/Xranklin.jl/docs/syntax/code.md

 While hopefully this shouldn't happen too often, two things can go wrong:

 1. some code fails in an un-expected way (e.g.: it calls objects which it should have access to but doesn't seem to),
 1. the output of an auto-cell is incorrect (either wasn't refreshed or some other random output that you didn't expect).

-In both cases, clearing the cache should resolve the issue.
+In both cases, you can first try to force re-execute the cell and, if that fails, you can try clearing the cache:

-You can do this in two ways:
+1. to force re-execute a cell, just double the execution marker (e.g. `!!` or `::`),

-1. interrupt the server, add the [page variable](/syntax/vars+funs/) `ignore_cache = true` and re-start the server,
+1. to clear the page cache, interrupt the server, add the [page variable](/syntax/vars+funs/) `ignore_cache = true` and re-start the server,
-1. interrupt the server and restart it with the argument `clear = true`.
+1. to clear the entire site cache, interrupt the server and restart it passing the argument `clear = true` to `serve(...)` .

+In the first case, that cell along with all subsequent cells will be re-evaluated.
-In the first case, only the cache associated with the current page will be ignored and only that page will be (completely) re-evaluated.
+In the second case, only the cache associated with the current page will be ignored and only that page will be (completely) re-evaluated.
-In the second case, the whole site is re-built from scratch.
+In the last case, the whole site is re-built from scratch.

-In any case, if you can reproduce what led to the problem, kindly open an issue on GitHub.
+In any case, if you can reproduce what led to the problem, and you think it could be addressed on the Franklin side,  kindly open an issue on GitHub.

 ## Output of executable code blocks